elasticio/elasticio.github.io/_references/component-descriptor-structure.md

 The example above shows the structure of a Node.js component.
-The components written Java programming language have a different structure but the location of the component descriptor is same: it is expected to be located in the root folder of the component (1).
+The components written Java programming language have a different structure but the location of the component descriptor is the same: it must be located in the root folder of the component (1).
 You are welcome to read our introductory guides about building components in [Java](/developer-guide/building-java-component) or [Node.js](/developer-guide/building-nodejs-component) for the